MSANC Board of Directors 2018-2019

 Unfortunately, once again our members encountered a discriminative and politically motivated statement for simply being part of Northern Cyprus.

 However, this time we had a more firm stance against such harmful motives.
-On behalf of the MSANC President, our Honourable Alumni had shared the following statement in response to any concerns, claims and allegations against MSANC on the server:
+On behalf of the MSANC President, our Honourable Alumni shared the following statement in response to concerns, claims and allegations against MSANC on the server:

 ” Dear IFMSA family,